xapian/xapian-gsoc-proposal/proposal.rst

 **Describe any existing work and concepts on which your project is based.**

 The project is based on adding support for extracting data from various file formats using some external filters or shared libraries.
 There was already a GSoC project which added support for multiple file formats to omega last year.
-I will be building my project on top of this project by adding supprt for a wide variety of additional formats other than the ones that have already been done.
+I will be building my project on top of this project by adding support for a wide variety of additional formats other than the ones that have already been done.

 `Here is the link to the 2019 GSoC Project https://trac.xapian.org/wiki/GSoC2019/TextExtraction`